noaione/yuusha-shoukan-ln/sources/v11/seriousact.md

 [...Unnn?]

-[Why the heck are you still here!?
-Why is it, as if it’s the most obvious thing in the world, that you return here in the next volume’s back cover!?
+[Why the heck are you still here?!
+Why is it, as if it’s the most obvious thing in the world, that you return here in the next volume’s back cover?!
 You’ve already conveyed enough how dangerous you are in the main story...]

 [How dangerous I am?]